gerardomaruotti/ThesisManagement/README.md

 - on `Docker Desktop -> Containers` locate the container `thesismanagement`, it should contain three separate images (`client-1`, `server-1`, `test-1`)
 - `test-1` ends after completing the test cases directly on the terminal, its logs can be seen on `Docker Desktop -> Containers -> thesismanagement-test-1 -> Logs`
 - `server-1` is the container that holds the node.js application
-- to test changes in the code directly on Docker, all the images present in the container on `Docker Desktop` must be stopped before executing `docker compose build` and `docker compose -p thesismanagement up` again
+- to test changes in the code directly on Docker, all the images present in the container on `Docker Desktop` must be stopped before executing `docker compose build` and `docker compose up` again
 - the two commands must be launched together in this exact order after code changes, or the images will not be built with the new code
-- ensure that ports 5173 and 3001 are free before executing `docker compose -p thesismanagement up` with `docker ps`
+- ensure that ports 5173 and 3001 are free before executing `docker compose up` with `docker ps`